top of page

 Technology: The Case for a Centralized Platform

-For most Licensed Producers, managing pharmacovigilance using spreadsheets and email is unsustainable and fraught with risk.
+Managing pharmacovigilance using spreadsheets and email is unsustainable.
 A modern, centralized platform is the most effective way to ensure compliance, efficiency, and audit-readiness.
 Key features to look for in a technology solution include:

 • Centralized Case Management: A single source of truth for all adverse event data.